kailash-manasarovar/statement/docs/timeline/2025/november.md

 - On the room service menu there seems to be only pages and pages of Caesar salad on offer.
 Very amusing.
 - I get a wound on my left groin which doesn't behave like a normal boil.
 In fact, if I had been pierced there, it would be problematic because that was a boil area and so I used skin-thinning cream on it.
 - This wound reopens in July 2024.

+### Every last one of them

+- I'm walking to Terminal 21 through the walkways over the roads.
+- A woman (American spy dress) brushes past me on her mobile saying, *yes, we're gonna get every last one of them*.
+- I'd like to say that because all this was hint, never formal, never open, I struggled to accept any of it.
+- But, because I had no-one to talk to, I was totally isolated - as per design - I couldn't actually do or say anything about it either apart from ranting on X which is unactionable, as they're well aware.
+- So I had to wait.
+- Until I knew.
+- And I expect they never believed I'd get here.

 ## Google Analytics suddenly showing activity